projectcalico/libnetwork-plugin/README.md

 [![Build Status](https://semaphoreci.com/api/v1/projects/d51a0276-7939-409e-80ac-aa5df9421fef/510521/badge.svg)](https://semaphoreci.com/calico/libnetwork-plugin)

+# Repository status

+The libnetwork plugin integration is no longer included as a core component in Calico releases, and is not being actively developed or supported by the core Calico team.
+The latest release of Calico which includes this plugin is the v2.6.x series of releases.

+This repository relies on community contributions for enhancements and bug fixes, which will be reviewed and merged by the Calico team on a best-effort basis.

+If you would like to become a maintainer of this project, please reach out to the Calico team in the #calico-dev slack channel.

 # Libnetwork plugin for Calico

 This plugin for Docker networking ([libnetwork](https://github.com/docker/libnetwork)) is intended for use with [Project Calico](http://www.projectcalico.org).
-The plugin is integrated with the `calico/node` image which is created from the [calicoctl](https://github.com/projectcalico/calicoctl) repository, but it can also be run in it's own Docker container or as a standalone binary.

-Guides on how to get started with the plugin and further documentation is available from http://docs.projectcalico.org
+For Calico's Kubernetes integration, see the [CNI plugin](https://github.com/projectcalico/cni-plugin).

 ## Supported options for confguration